hschellman/merge-utils-test/spec_v1.md

 3)        Creating a tar file from a list of files
 4)        Creating CAF’s from a dataset or list of art files.

-We still need an HDF5 merging script.
+*We still need an HDF5 merging script*

 The merges are done in “chunks” which are groups of files within a larger ordered list that produce an output file of appropriate size.
 Jobs are submitted to batch as “chunks” while interactive processes can iterate over multiple chunks.
 If anything fails for a chunk (data access, merge itself, metadata concatenation) the chunk is abandoned and will need to be redone.
 Metadata requirements

-The program mergeMetaCat.py takes a list of metadata files that were used to make a merged data file, checks for consistency and then merges the metadata.
+The program `mergeMetaCat.py` takes a list of metadata files that were used to make a merged data file, checks for consistency and then merges the metadata.

-The output merged metadata is placed in <merged data file>.json in the same directory.
+The output merged metadata is placed in `<merged data file>.json` in the same directory.

- Event counting and tracking
+### Note on Event counting and tracking

 Some processes drop events and do not fill the event list.

-The event list is not useful for multi-run files because it doesn’t link event # and run #.
+The event list is not useful for multi-run files because it doesn’t link event `#` and run `#`.
 But it is useful for raw data - do we need to do something about this - like mod the event list for derived data to be run.event?
 Do we want to read the root file to count the records in it so at least nevents is meaningful.

-We need a method:  root script that can count the events in an output file for inclusion in the metadata.
+We need a method:
+·      root script that can count the events in an output file for inclusion in the metadata.

-Consistency checks
+## Consistency checks
 Before a merge is done, one needs to check that the data being merged is consistent.
 This is currently done after the data merge as a final check but should probably be done before data are merged.

-Required consistency:
-["
+`["
-“core.run_type", “core.file_type", "namespace", "core.file_format", "core.data_tier", "core.data_stream", 'core.application.name', 'dune.campaign', 'DUNE.requestid', 'dune.requestid'
+“core.run_type", “core.file_type", "namespace", "core.file_format", "core.data_tier", "core.data_stream", 'core.application.name', 'dune.campaign', 'DUNE.requestid', 'dune.requestid']`

-Currently we do not require that “dune.config_file” or “core.application.version” be exactly consistent to allow patches, likely strict consistency should be an option.
+Currently we do not require that `dune.config_file` or `core.application.version` be exactly consistent to allow patches, likely strict consistency for these fiels should be an option.

+Methods needed:
-Method needed:  script that can take a list of files or metadata files and check for consistency.
+·      script that can take a list of files or metadata files and check for consistency.
 This exists as part of mergeMetaCar.py but should be pulled out for use before merging starts.

-Metadata merge:
+## Metadata merge:

 What gets combined:

 The  metadata merging program takes a list of input metadata and data files.

-·      Merges the runs and subruns lists
+*       Merges the runs and subruns lists
-·      Calculates the number of events in the file (see above for alternative) ·      Calculates the first/last event range – should it merge the actual event lists for single run files?
+*       Calculates the number of events in the file (see above for alternative)
+*       Calculates the first/last event range – should it merge the actual event lists for single run files?
-·      Creates parentage from the input files.
+*       Creates parentage from the input files.
 If the inputs have not been declared yet, their parents are the parents for the merge file.
-·      Calculates a checksum and adds it and the merged data filesize to the metadata.
+*       Calculates a checksum and adds it and the merged data filesize to the metadata.

-Metadata fields added:
+### Metadata fields added:

-The output file name needs to be generated either at the data merging or metadata merging phase.
+The output file `name` needs to be generated either at the data merging or metadata merging phase.
 This is currently generated from the generic fields from the metadata of the first file in the list during the initial data merge and passed into the merger.

-dune.dataset_name is an output dataset name that needs to be generated to give rucio/metacat a place to put the output files.
+*         `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the * ou tput files.
 This is currently generated from the merged metadata if not supplied on the command line

+*         `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the * output files.
+This is currently generated from the merged metadata if not supplied on the command line

-dune.output_status is set to “merged” - should be updated to “confirmed” once actually stored by declaD
+* `dune.output_status` is set to “merged” - should be updated to “confirmed” once actually stored by declaD

+*       `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the output files.
+This is currently generated from the merged metadata if not supplied on the command line

-dune.merging_stage is set to “final” if done, otherwise some intermediate status.
+*       `dune.merging_stage` is set to “final” if done, otherwise some intermediate status.
 If not “final”, another merging stage will be run.

+*      `dune.dataset_name` is an output dataset name that needs to be generated to give rucio/metacat a place to put the output files.
+This is currently generated from the merged metadata if not supplied on the command line

-dune.merging_range has the ranges for the files merged in the input list.
+*       `dune.merging_range` has the ranges for the files merged in the input list.

 Methods needed:

-Output filename generator
+*       Output filename generator

-Output dataset name generator
+*       Output dataset name generator

-Metadata checking
+*       Metadata checking

-The output metadata is then checked with TypeChecker.py – it currently flags but does not patch incorrect or missing input metadata
+The output metadata is then checked with `TypeChecker.py` – it currently flags but does not patch incorrect or missing input metadata

-Methods needed:

-TypeChecker.py
+### enhancements to `TypeChecker.py`

-Possibly add a database of valid values for core metadata (data_tier, run_type …) and refuse to pass data that uses novel values until cleared by an admin).
-Abbreviations for important values to make auto-generated dataset and filenames shorter.
+Possibly add a database of valid values for core metadata (data_tier, run_type …) and refuse to pass data that uses novel values until cleared by an admin) and abbreviations for important values to make auto-generated dataset and filenames shorter.

 Example: full-reconstructed → FReco, vd-protodune → PDVD … store them in the valid fields config file.

-Sam4users
+### Sam4users

-If we use this system to replace sam4users, what metadata should be stored for the tar file generated?
+If we use this system to replace `sam4users`, what metadata should be stored for the tar file generated?
 Should it contain a directory listing for the tar file so that it is searchable?
 What files should be included?
 Which not?

-Where this runs
+## Where this runs

 The current setup is designed to run on Fermilab systems in either batch or interactive mode.
 Rucio inputs work in batch, otherwise one needs to run interactively.

 Iterative merging needs to be done interactively as the intermediate files are not declared to metacat.

+Methods needed:
-Methods needed:  Neet do be able to specify merging sites more broadly.
+·      Neet do be able to specify merging sites more broadly.

-Suggestions for future versions
+## Suggestions for future versions

 Consistency and quality checks for metadata likely should be moved earlier in the sequence.
 In principle these can be done before the task is even submitted to batch.